prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

 % The two boys stared at each other in silence.
 If one moved, the other moved—but only sidewise, in a circle.
-% They didn't take their eyes off each other.
+%They didn't take their eyes off each other.

 Finally Tom said:

 -Do you want me to hit you?-he asked.

--I'd like to see you try it!
+-Hit,I'd like to see it!

 "Well, I can do it."